qruto/laravel-flora/README.md

 ### Create supervisor config file for laravel echo server

 On the same way as `MakeQueueSupervisorConfig` this job creates supervisor config file for launching laravel echo server.
-Just add dispatch `MakeSocketSupervisorConfig` job to runner chain.
+Add dispatch `MakeSocketSupervisorConfig` job to runner chain.
 The difference from `MakeQueueSupervisorConfig` is the command `node ./node_modules/.bin/laravel-echo-server start` and the config filename is `your-application-name-socket.conf`.

 Both config files save log files to `your-project-path/storage/logs`.